tomsom/firefox-hotify/README.md

   left: 60px !important;
 }
 ```

 ### 3. Basic configuration:
-- Feel free to change up the colors by modifying the variables at top
+- Feel free to change the colors by modifying the variables at top(the default colors a based on the [tokio night vsc theme](https://github.com/enkia/tokyo-night-vscode-theme))
-- Hidden elements you might want to be shown can be readded by deleting or commenting the class names from the hide-list, below the color variables(the order of the class names equals the list in the css-comment)
+- Hidden elements you might want to be shown can be readded by deleting or commenting the class names from the hide-list below the color variables(the order of the class names is the same as in the comment above it)
 - If you want to revert to the default progressbar delete or comment everything below ```/* PROGRESSBAR MODS: */```

-## Modify Browser as a Spotify App replacement
+## Modify browser as a Spotify app replacement
 Note: This configurtion will make your browser unsuitable for normal use.
 If you use Firefox as your main browser consider using another Firefox based browser (like Waterfox, Librewolf etc.) for this.

 ### 1. Set Spotify as browser homepage:
 &#8594; Firefox Settings &#8594; Home &#8594; Custom URLs... &#8594; Enter: ```"https://open.spotify.com"```

 ### 2. Remove tabs and toolbar:
 - Depending on your OS go to:
   - Linux: ```~/.mozilla/firefox/```